ipkpjersi/SimpleSpyLogger/README.md

 - Logging messages other users send you (or post in shared servers) without their knowledge has obvious privacy implications and is against Discord's ToS for self-bots / scrapers.
 Treat the data accordingly.
-- Same applies double for any future Twitter / RSCPlus agents — for RSCPlus specifically, recording other players' private messages from an unmodified client crosses well past "personal log" territory and would need to be done with consent / proper authorization on a server you control.
+- Same applies to any future Twitter / RSCPlus agents.
+Note that the RSCPlus client can only capture private messages it actually receives or sends — i.e.
+  PMs to/from you.
+Other players' PMs to each other are never delivered to your client and so cannot be logged from this side; capturing those would require a server-side hook on an OpenRSC world you operate, not a client agent.
+  That would be beyond the scope of this project, this project is about your messages and any public messages.
+  Public/clan/trade/global chat the client does see is fair game for logging.
 - HTTP on localhost is fine; if you ever expose Laravel publicly, put it behind TLS and rotate the ingest token.

-## Folders you can delete

-- `_laravel_skeleton_unused/` — bare Laravel install from the first attempt
-- `_unused_discord_specific/` — the first-cut Discord-only migrations and models, kept for reference during the refactor
+## `_unused_files/` (trash bin)

+Anything we've removed but don't want to lose yet goes in `_unused_files/`.
+Gitignored at the repo root, so it stays on disk for recovery but never ends up in commits.
+To soft-delete something, `mv` it in there.
+To hard-delete, blow away the whole folder.